FireWalkerX/crowncoin-testnet-box/README.txt

-This is a private, difficulty 1 testnet in a box for litecoin - based off freewil's testnet-box for bitcoin (github.com/freewil/bitcoin-testnet-box).
+This is a private, difficulty 1 testnet in a box for crowncoin - based off freewil's testnet-box for bitcoin (github.com/freewil/bitcoin-testnet-box).

 Use it as follows: